 Convinced that offering multiple pricing tiers for your membership product is the way to go?
 Great!
 Let’s look at some quick tips to help you implement this strategy effectively.

 First, be sure to give your plans descriptive names.
 Don’t just go with options one, two, and three.
-Instead, think of more aspirational terms like silver, gold, and platinum.
+Instead, think of more inspirational terms like silver, gold, and platinum.
 In addition, extra features on offer will help sell a higher-priced plan.
-However, make sure that more expensive options are packaged in a way that helps your members justify the extra cost.
+Just make sure that more expensive options are packaged in a way that helps your members justify the extra cost.

 Don’t overdo it.
 Three membership tiers is a good place to start.
 This gives you enough flexibility to create a free plan, a standard plan, and a premium plan for those who want the best of what you have to offer.